webisopen/Docs/content/guide/ovm/task.md

 ### Development

-You may refer to the [OVM Cal PI](https://github.com/webisopen/ovm-cal-pi) repository for a sample smart contract that calculates the value of PI onchain.
+You may refer to the [OVM Cal PI](https://github.com/webisopen/ovm-cal-pi) repository for a sample smart contract that calculates the value of PI on-chain.

 #### Initialization